kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 the Kueue's Job Controller already fetches the latest Job object at the beginning of the `Reconcile` function.

-This condition is added only when `waitForPodsReady=true` is set in the Kueue configuration.
+This condition is added only when `waitForPodsReady` is enabled in the Kueue configuration.

 ### Waiting for PodsReady condition